-- Since the 1990's countries and jurisdictions are required to have systems in place for the prevention and combat of money laundering and terrorist financing.
-Such systems are usually referred to as AML/CFT systems (anti-money laundering and combating the financing of terrorism). - The global standard for effective AML/CFT systems is set by the Financial Action Task Force (FATF) through its 40 + 9 Recommendations. - The 40 + 9 FATF Recommendations have regard to: - (i) Legal systems - (ii) Preventive measures to be taken by financial institutions and non-financial businesses and professions - (iii) Institutional and other measures - (iv) International cooperation - (v) Special Recommendations (9) on Terrorist Financing - For an exhaustive overview please refer to www.fatf-gafi.org.
+- The global standards for effective AML/CFT systems are set by the Financial Action Task Force (FATF) through its 40 + 9 Recommendations. - The 40 + 9 FATF Recommendations have regard to: - (i) Legal systems - (ii) Preventive measures to be taken by financial institutions and non-financial businesses and professions - (iii) Institutional and other measures - (iv) International cooperation - (v) Special Recommendations (9) on Terrorist Financing - For an exhaustive overview please refer to www.fatf-gafi.org.